Friendship Truth #6: Everyone makes mistakes.

 Friendship Truth 6: Everyone makes mistakes

-Yes, of course, everyone makes mistakes.
 We are human, after all.
-But, mistakes in our friendships and close relationships are sometimes difficult to navigate and repair.
-They may take a toll on trust or make us question the friendship.
+However, mistakes in our friendships and close relationships can sometimes be difficult to navigate and repair.
+They may take a toll on trust or make us question the nature of the friendship.

 Maybe a promise is broken, a secret is shared, or you feel mistreated by a friend.
 Regardless, mistakes, especially big ones, lead to conflict.
 To heal the rupture, the situation needs to be addressed.
-This is where a sincere apology comes in.
+This is where a sincere apology is in order.

 Sincere vs. Insincere Apologies